 The Alternative Language Study Option (ALSO) is a pilot program that offers students the opportunity to study languages outside the traditional language curriculum currently offered at St. Olaf.
-In the first year (2012-13), only two sections of beginning Arabic are offered; in subsequent years, languages such as Korean, Italian, and Portuguese may be offered.
+In 2014-15, Beginning and Intermediate Arabic, Beginning Korean, and Beginning Italian will be offered.

 Eligibility for participation in the ALSO program is determined by previous language performance.
-Interested students must have successfully completed the college's foreign language (FOL) requirement within existing curriculum, must demonstrate evidence of serious motivation and the ability to work independently, and must meet the 2.75 minimum GPA requirement.
+Interested students must have successfully completed the college's foreign language (FOL) requirement within the regular St. Olaf curriculum, must demonstrate evidence of serious motivation and the ability to work independently, and must meet the 2.75 minimum GPA requirement.
 In addition, students are required to provide two faculty references, one of which must be a former language professor.

-Students learn a language such as Arabic or Korean in a guided, independent study program offered through the World Languages Center.
-They meet with a native speaker conversation partner for three hours a week, in addition to ten hours of study on their own and mandatory tutorial sessions.
+Students learn a language such as Arabic, Korean or Italian in a guided, independent study program offered through the World Languages Center.
+They meet with a native speaker facilitator for three hours a week, in addition to ten hours of study on their own and mandatory tutorial sessions.
 Syllabi and tests are developed and administered in consultation with an expert outside examiner.
 Students in this program are strongly encouraged to take courses in the general curriculum that provide important cultural context for the study of their language.
 The language(s) offered in any semester depend(s) on student interest, usually requiring 2-5 students to offer a section.
 Prerequisite: Prior completion of FOL requirement.
-For additional course information see http://www.stolaf.edu/services/wlc/also.html
+For additional course information see http://wp.stolaf.edu/wlc/also/